 Insanity is doing the same thing over and over again and expecting a different result.

 All successful businesses have goals and business plans!
-In the corporate world they are constantly evaluating them and reevaluating them.
+In the corporate world they are constantly evaluating and re-evaluating them.

-Make your goals SMARTER goals by adding E for evaluation after after a few months then and R for REevaluating again in another couple months and REwarding yourself for meeting the milestones.
+Make your goals SMARTER goals by adding E for evaluation after a few months, then an R for REevaluating again in another couple of months.
+Then REward yourself for meeting the milestones.

 Most businesses in the corporate world evaluate and reevaluate every quarter during the year.

 As you re-look at your goals throughout the year, recognize even the small achievements along the way, as they all contribute to attaining your larger goals.
 Be proud out loud!
 Share your achievements with your family and friends.